stereobooster/stereobooster.com/content/posts/programming-urban-legends/index.md

 date: 2019-08-31T14:55:27+02:00
 draft: false
 tags: [beginner, computerscience]
 description: "Lisp is a functional language.
-Turing machines are the most powerful computation model.
+Turing machines are the most 'powerful' computation model.
 Sound type system guarantees the correctness of the program"
 ---

 ## Lisp is a functional language